less/less-docs/content/usage/using-less-in-the-browser.md

 Same format as [globalVars](#using-less-in-the-browser-globalvars).

-As opposed to the [globalVars](#using-less-in-the-browser-globalvars) option, this puts the declaration at the end of your base file, meaning it will override anything defined in your Less file.
+As opposed to the [globalVars](#using-less-in-the-browser-globalvars) option, this puts the declaration at the end of your base file, meaning it will override anything defined in your LESS file.

 #### rootpath
 Type: `String`